evolverine/intimacy-toolbox/_pages/pledge.md

 *   **telling my recent and future contacts when someone I've been in contact with has developed symptoms or acted in risky ways**<span class="spoiler">, as soon as I am made aware, all while doing my best to ask about and respect the privacy needs of all those involved</span>

-# ...so that together we may
+# ... so that together we may

 *   **enjoy each other's company** with less fear